Growing older at home is possible with the right kind of remodeling

 “The elevator took less time to install and cost less than an addition would have cost,” Lerner says.
 “You also have to be aware of zoning restrictions.
 A house on a smaller lot might not have enough space to meet the zoning requirement even if there’s technically enough room for an addition.”

-Not every project to simplify aging in place is expensive, says Stephen Gordon, president of InSite Builders & Remodeling in Bethesda, Md., who is remodeling the Maguire home.
+Not every project to simplify aging in place is expensive, says Stephen Gordon, president of InSite Builders & Remodeling, who is remodeling the Maguire home.

 “We do things like add grab bars to a shower and handrails on both sides of a staircase to provide extra support,” says Gordon.
-“Putting in non-slip flooring in the garage and using brightly colored paint can make it less likely that someone will slip and fall in the garage.
+“Putting in nonslip flooring in the garage and using brightly colored paint can make it less likely that someone will slip and fall in the garage.
 We also increase lighting in different areas, particularly around steps and staircases.”

 In one household, Gordon added a railing down the middle of a short staircase to make it easier to notice and grab for balance.
 He says that railing can easily be removed if a future buyer doesn’t want it.